BEIR-PL: Zero Shot Information Retrieval Benchmark for the Polish Language: Methodology

 As a bi-encoder, we tested an already pre-trained multilingual LaBSE model.
 This model was fine-tuned to the sentence embedding task and showed competitive results compared with other fine-tuned multilingual retrievers described on the SentenceTransformers page\footnote{\url{https://www.sbert.net/}}.

-In case of fine-tuned multilingual reranker model, we decided to test mMiniLM model \cite{DBLP:journals/corr/abs-2108-13897} available on Hugging Face platform\footnote{\url{https://huggingface.co/cross-encoder/mmarco-mMiniLMv2-L12-H384-v1}}.
+In case of fine-tuned multilingual reranker model, we decided to test mMiniLM model \cite{DBLP:journals/corr/abs-2108-13897} which was shared by cross-encoder organization on Hugging Face platform.
 The model was fine-tuned to re-rank queries and documents from the multilingual MS~Marco corpora and was trained on 80M training examples.